Configuring the XpPen ACK05 Remote with only FLOSS on GNU/Linux: my investigation and workarounds.

 Conclusion

-No wireless, very limited layout customization, and the middle button of the dial not working...
+No wireless and a dial that does not really work (especially the middle button).
 Yes, it's far from what this device is capable of: being wireless and having multiple layouts.

-But the fact that it somehow works for its core functionality "out-of-the-box" and without anyone working on a specific driver is a kind of small miracle of ingenuity; both from XpPen and from the input Linux developers.
+But the fact that it somehow works for its core functionality "out-of-the-box" and without anyone working on a specific driver is a kind of small miracle of ingenuity; both from XpPen and from the input-remapping team and input Linux developers.
 So bravo!

 An idea for XpPen engineers; if you want to make the next iteration better, just look at how an open source project like the Duckypad handles drivers and customization.